 Hermione rolled her eyes playfully.
 “Of course.”

 The next week passed faster than Hermione would have thought possible.
 She was distracted in classes, constantly thinking of the coming weekend and her date with Theo.
 What would she wear?
 Where would they go?
 So many questions rushed through her head.
 She deliberately kept pulling her mind back to the upcoming trip to Hogsmeade to avoid thinking about how strangely Draco was acting and why he would ever try to talk to her in the first place.

 “Hermione?”
 Harry was waving a hand in front of her face.

 “Huh?”
 Hermione blinked.

-“You’d better get a good night’s sleep if you’re going to be peppy for your date tomorrow,” Harry teased.
+“You’d better get a good night’s sleep since you have your...uh, date tomorrow,” Harry said awkwardly.
 “Ron and I are heading off to bed.”

 Wandering through the darkened hallways, she wondered how the next day would go.
 Did she want Theo to ask her to be his girlfriend?
 She wasn’t sure, but she did know that she was excited for their date.